d3b4g/leonids/_posts/chainsaw.md

 drwxrwxr-x 2 bobby bobby 4096 Jan 23  2019 ChainsawClub
 ```
 ##### ChainsawClub: Analysis

-Another smart contract, Looks like we’re going to be doing some more smart contract exploitation.
+Here we have got another smart contract, Looks like we’re going to be doing some more smart contract exploitation.

 Chainsaw SUID binary: